-The results of the regression are in line with the aggregate ICs plotted earlier.
-There is a strong correlation between sample size neglect and non-parallel ICs, which is stronger for the sub-sample.
+sub-sample.
 On average, a DM who always displays sample size neglect has a standard deviation that is 12 and 20 degrees higher than a person who never displays sample size neglect for the full sample and sub-sample, respectively.
-Furthermore, the $R^2$ s are high at 0.2 and 0.5 for the full sample and sub-sample, respectively.
-I conclude that a significant portion of non-parallelism and violation of models of updating is due to sample size neglect.
+These coefficients are statistically significant at p < 0.01 and do not differ when treatment dummies and controls are accounted for.
+Furthermore, the R^2 s are high at 0.2 and 0.5 for the full sample and sub-sample, respectively.
+This does not rule out the possibility that subjects are choosing noisily.
+But allows me to conclude that a significant portion of non-parallelism and violation of models of updating is due to sample size neglect.